 There’s more than one way to satisfy your dream of travelling the world.
 There’s more than I’m going to tell you in this post even!
-But if you want to work and travel the world, or you want to find a way to make travel your first priority, with a dose of work on the side, then this list is for you.
+But if you want to work and travel the world, or you want to find a way to make travel your first priority, with a dose of work on the side, then this jobs for expats list is for you.

 Table of Contents